altocodenl/TODIS/readme.md

 A fast-growing minority is tasked with designing, implementing and operating DIS.
 This is challenging work.
 For makers of information systems, the main challenge is also to make sense of the systems they interact with, and also of the systems that they create themselves.

-My hypothesis, which I'm actively testing as of the time of writing, is that the approach presented here can increase the speed of development of a DIS by an order of magnitude (~10x), while having very significant improvements (50-200%) in quality and the value of its features.
-The success or failure of these tools should be measured by whether they bring *at least* a 10x improvement to the speed, quality and value delivered by a team producing a DIS.

 The main challenge posed by an information society is to make sense of it.
 The information that makes up our digital world is vast and grows and changes at a vertiginous rate.

-My hope is that, by making DIS radically easier to understand and implement, more humans will be empowered to bring their best to the world.

 ## Information as data